 Can Migraine attacks be prevented?

-Both migraine headaches and the associated symptoms are thought to ne notoriously difficult to treat, yet there are a number of things any sufferer can do to reduce reduce the frequency and intensity of an attack.
+Both migraine headaches and the associated symptoms are thought to be notoriously difficult to treat, yet there are a number of things any sufferer can do to reduce the frequency and intensity of an attack.

 Problem 1.
 Shallow breathing: Try instead to do frequent deep belly breathing which can reverse and prevent migraines.